New from ACTIVE: Check out our latest products here

 What happens if I don’t use rinse aid?

-If you skip using a rinse aid, dishes might dry slower and have more visible water spots after washing.
-However, the overall cleaning effectiveness should remain unaffected.
+If you skip using a rinse aid, dishes might dry slower due to excessive moisture and have more visible water spots after washing.

 ACTIVE After Post